rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 As an exercise, we might decide to defer the import and initialization of the jquery plugins.
 Let's consider `jquery` as a critical dependency; it is needed as part of the "initial" bundle that blocks the page load while it is parsed and evaluated.
 But `popper.js` and `bootstrap` can be deferred; since they are plugins that affect the DOM, they're not as critical, i.e., the DOM needs to be loaded first anyways.

-One such deferring technique is dynamic import.
-Webpack will recognize when `import` is used as a function, e.g. `import('some-lib')`, and pull out the module as a separate "chunk" (another file), that will be loaded asynchronously when the function is evaluated.
+One such deferring technique is dynamic import. webpack will recognize when `import` is used as a function, e.g. `import('some-lib')`, and pull out the module as a separate "chunk" (another file), that will be loaded asynchronously when the function is evaluated.

 In our demo app, we can move `popper.js` and `bootstrap` to a separate file.
 Critically, this file is NOT in `app/javascript/packs` but outside of this directory, such as `app/javascript/src`, where we will put all our non-entry-point js: